Poyo-SSB/poyosu/readme.md

 ### Results screen

 It's just rectangles.
 It's my least-favorite part of this skin.
 If you are not completely graphically challenged as I am and have ideas on how it could be made to look better, please reach out to me.

+## The lite version

+I don't know why I added a lite version.
+While I think it looks quite nice, I personally prefer the colorful standard version better.
+For those who like minimal distractions during gameplay but still like the font/styles/UI, it's there now, I suppose.

 [sequential-colors]: https://i.imgur.com/xniVlGC.png
 [sequential-color-hit-circles]: https://i.imgur.com/WxaP7Zn.png